 NATS has two committees, the Technical Advisory Committee (TAC) and the Policy Committee.
 The purpose of the Technical Advisory Committee is to provide technical advice to the Policy Committee.
-The purpose of the Policy Committee is to provide policy level guidance, direction and necessary approvals to all aspects of the continuing, comprehensive and cooperative transportation planning process carried out by the lead planning organization responsible for coordinating the transportation planning process in the Niles-Buchanan-Cass Area as it relates to NATS.
-Deliberations, findings and approvals of the Policy Committee shall be made after due consideration of the recommendations of the NATS Technical Advisory Committee.
+The purpose of the Policy Committee is to provide policy level guidance, direction and necessary approvals to all aspects of the continuing, comprehensive and cooperative transportation planning process carried out by the Southwest Michigan Planning Commission in the Niles-Buchanan-Cass Area.
+Deliberations, findings and approvals of the Policy Committee are be made only after due consideration of the recommendations of the NATS Technical Advisory Committee.